 Privacy and Legal Disclaimers

-The PII you provide on a Department website will be used only for the purpose for which you provided it.
+The PII you provide on a DHS website will be used only for the purpose for which you provided it.
 We will protect your information consistent with the principles of the Privacy Act of 1974, the E-Government Act of 2002, and the Federal Records Act.

 Personally Identifiable Information

-If you choose to provide us with PII on a Department website, through such methods as completing a web form, we will use that information to help us provide you the information or service you have requested.
+If you choose to provide us with PII on a DHS website, through such methods as completing a web form, we will use that information to help us provide you the information or service you have requested.
 The information we may receive from you varies based on what you do when visiting our site.

 If we store your PII in a record system designed to retrieve information about you by personal identifier (name, personal email address, home mailing address, personal or mobile phone number, etc.), so that we may contact you, we will safeguard the information you provide to us in accordance with the Privacy Act of 1974, as amended (5 U.S.C. § 552a).
-The Act requires all public-facing sites or forms that request PII to prominently and conspicuously display a privacy notice.
+The Privacy Act requires all public-facing sites or forms that request PII to prominently and conspicuously display a privacy notice.

 The notice must address the following criteria: